falue/htmlDesktop/workstations/README.md

 ## User and desktop images
 Place the **user image** named `userpicture.jpg` into `workstations/../userpicture.jpg`.
 It is displayed when user ist "logged out".
+If none is defined, this image falls back to `os/_generic/userpicture.jpg`.

 Place any **desktop images** into `workstations/../desktops/...jpg`.
 The filenames have to be consecutive integers, starting with `1`.